Gap probability for products of random matrices in the critical regime: Comments and remarks on Theorem and related works

 Krasovsky~\cite{Krasovsky} and Deift, Its, and Krasovsky~\cite{DeiftItsKrasovsky} present an approach to Fredholm determinants based on approximation of limiting kernels by finite dimensional kernels.
 For example, the Airy kernel related to the Tracy--Widom distribution is approximated with the Christoffel--Darboux kernel corresponding to the Hermite orthogonal polynomials.

 In our situation, the kernel~$K_{N,M}(x,y)$ defined by~\eqref{init_kern} can be considered as an approximation for the limiting kernel~$K_{\crit}(x,y)$.
-It is known (see Kuijlaars and Zhang~\cite[Proposition 5.4]{KuijlaarsZhang}) that~$K_{N,M}(x,y)$ is of integrable form.
-However, the number of terms in the numerator of~\eqref{IntegrableKernel} will be equal to~$M+1$, and therefore the corresponding Riemann--Hilbert problem will be of size~$(M+1) \times (M+1)$.
+It is known (see Kuijlaars and Zhang~\cite[Proposition 5.4]{KuijlaarsZhang}) that~$K_{N,M}(x,y)$ is of the integrable form.
+However, the number of terms in the enumerator of~\eqref{IntegrableKernel} will be equal to~$M+1$, and therefore the corresponding Riemann--Hilbert problem will be of size~$(M+1) \times (M+1)$.
 As~$M$ is growing, the size of the Riemann--Hilbert problem grows as well, and its asymptotic analysis does not seem to be feasible.

-In the recent paper by Claeys, Girotti, and Stivigny~\cite{ClayesGirottiStivigny}, an alternative approach is employed to calculating a Fredholm determinant for the gap probability of the hard edge scaling limit of~$\mathscr{X}_{N,M}$ given by~\eqref{init_kern}, in the situation when~$M$ is fixed.
+In the recent paper by Claeys, Girotti, and Stivigny~\cite{ClaeysGirottiStivigny}, an alternative approach is employed to calculating the asymptotics of a Fredholm determinant for the gap probability of the hard edge scaling limit of~$\mathscr{X}_{N,M}$ given by~\eqref{init_kern}, in the situation when~$M$ is fixed.
 This approach follows the earlier works by Bertola and Cafasso~\cite{BertolaCafasso} and by Girotti~\cite{Girotti1, Girotti2, Girotti3}.
 As a result, the large gap asymptotics at the hard edge for an arbitrary~$M$ is derived, generalizing the result of Witte and Forrester in~\cite{WitteForrester}.
+The result in~\cite{ClaeysGirottiStivigny} has recently been extended to include a full asymptotics expansion (with the explicit constant term) for the gap probability by Charlier, Lenells and Mauersberger~\cite{CharlierLenellsMauersbergerI, CharlierLenellsMauersbergerII}, in an even more general setting.

-The technique in~\cite{ClayesGirottiStivigny} is based on the operator transformation which reduces the corresponding kernel to the integrable form~\eqref{IntegrableKernel}.
+The technique in~\cite{ClaeysGirottiStivigny} is based on the operator transformation which reduces the corresponding kernel to the integrable form~\eqref{IntegrableKernel}.
 It is also important to note that the corresponding Riemann--Hilbert problem turns out to be of size~$2\times2$, which substantially simplifies the subsequent steepest decent analysis.
-Our proof of Theorem~\ref{TheoremMainResult} uses the ideas similar to those of~\cite{BertolaCafasso, ClayesGirottiStivigny, Girotti1,Girotti2, Girotti3}.
+Our proof of Theorem~\ref{TheoremMainResult} uses the ideas similar to those of~\cite{BertolaCafasso, ClaeysGirottiStivigny, Girotti1,Girotti2, Girotti3}.

+An essential ingredient of the proof of our main result, Theorem~\ref{TheoremMainResult}, is the steepest descent analysis of~\ref{problem_y-rh}.
+There are several aspects of this analysis that make it different from the usual scenario considered in the literature.